interplinternet/boopo/readme.md

 See quad-notes.

-I have to change the big-bang
+### Update to main module:<a id="orgheadline5"></a>

-function to update the quadtree.
+I have to change the big-bang function to update the quadtree.
 I can see two options here right off the bat: We refactor the module so that the quadtree is now the defining data structure, instead of the game struct.
 I'm not sure how I'll modify the quadtree module so that it doesn't just toss away player information